-Washington's minimum wage increased from $9.19 to $9.32 per hour in 2014 because the state's minimum wage is tied to the Consumer Price Index.
+From 2000 to 2016, Washington's minimum wage increased because the state's minimum wage was tied to the Consumer Price Index.

-There are 29,000 minimum wage workers in Washington, according to 2012 US Bureau of Labor Statistics data.
-That equates to 1.70 percent of the hourly workforce.
+There were 29,000 minimum wage workers in Washington, according to 2012 US Bureau of Labor Statistics data.
+That equated to 1.70 percent of the hourly workforce.